 When you make cheese, you separate the milk into two things: the solids (curds), which are pressed, and the liquid that is left behind, which is called whey.
 Ricotta (translated to recooked in Italian), is a “whey” cheese.
 It’s made from sheep, cow, goat, or Italian water buffalo milk.
 Cheesemakers repurpose the whey by heating it with a small amount of milk and some form of vinegar or citrus, which creates curds.
 Then the curds are transferred to a cheesecloth and strained.
 What remains is delicate, fluffy, glorious ricotta.

-- All the ingredients go into a small, heavy-bottom stainless steel saucepan.
-Bring it to a boil, without stirring.
-Then turn off the heat and set the saucepan aside until the mixture cools slightly, 5-10 minutes.
+- Remove from the heat and let sit.
+Turn off the heat and set the pot aside until the mixture cools slightly, 5-10 minutes.
 (You’ll see the mixture separating into curds.)

-- Line a strainer (or colander) with cheesecloth and place in the sink.
-Very gently scoop the curds out of the saucepan (don’t pour! which will break up the curds) and into the strainer to drain.
+- Line a strainer with cheesecloth.
+Line a strainer with cheesecloth and place in a deep bowl (or the sink.)
+Very gently scoop the curds (don’t pour!) out of the saucepan and into the strainer to drain.

-- Dollop a bit on crusty bread, drizzle with quality olive oil, and sprinkle with salt and pepper.
+- Dollop a bit on crusty bread, drizzle with quality olive oil or honey, and sprinkle with salt and pepper.
 Simple and delish!

 - Take your breakfast up a notch and spoon it onto scrambled eggs.

-- Include it as part of the mixture for homemade meatballs.
+- Include it as part of the mixture for homemade Italian meatballs.

 - Make my absolute favorite snack with roasted grapes.
 Life changing.

-- Combine it with some grilled fruit, granola, and honey for a light dessert.
+- Combine it with some grilled fruit, homemade granola, and honey for a light dessert.

-- Stir it in cooked pasta and spaghetti sauce.
+- Stir it in lemon ricotta pasta and spaghetti sauce

 - Mix it with spinach and cheese to make a tasty dip!